abpio/abp-commercial-docs/en/modules/audit-logging.md

 * See all audit logs of the system and filter audit logs easily.
 * View audit log details, executed actions and changed entities.
+* See all changes of entities and filter entity change logs.
+* View details of an entity change.
+* View all changes of an entity.
 * This module also defines reusable "Average Execution Duration Per Day" and "Error Rate" widgets.

 See [the module description page](https://commercial.abp.io/modules/Volo.Identity.Pro) for an overview of the module features.